 Kanban or other Agile methods visualize this whole process.
 First, the team sets up an Agile accounting board, where the columns represent process steps and lanes represent clients.
 Each new work item is added to the corresponding lane and assigned to one of the accountants.
 Accountants then proceed to move the task through all the process steps until it is completed.

 Such visualization allows to not only see the workload from each client but also manage the workload for each accountant.
 It is easy to notice when one team member becomes overwhelmed and distribute the work to even the load.
 It is also easier to estimate work item completion time and bill clients accordingly to the time spent on their requests.
-Here is an example of a custom accounting Agile board in Teamhood.
+Here is an example of a custom accounting board in Teamhood.

-Automotive sector is one of the industries where delivering defined work packages on a specific deadline is still widely used.
-However, growing customer demands and the ever changing driver assistance technologies challenge this approach.
+The automotive sector is one of the industries where delivering defined work packages on a specific deadline is still widely used.
+However, growing customer demands and the ever-changing driver assistance technologies challenge this approach.
 It is no longer sufficient to work this way, especially where infotainment and driver assistance technologies are concerned.
 This is where Agile steps in to offer a more lenient approach.

 This next example of Agile application to the automotive industry comes from Elektrobit.
 A global supplier of embedded and connected software products and services for the automotive industry.
 They identified the need for a more flexible development approach and introduced Scrum and Kanban into their processes in 2008.
 And have since then noticed an increase in customer involvement and satisfaction.

-Their custom Agile board works in a rather traditional fashion – team members plan tasks at the beginning of an iteration and then move through process steps as they complete them one at a time.
+Their custom board works in a rather traditional fashion – team members plan tasks at the beginning of an iteration and then move through process steps as they complete them one at a time.
 To better control what is being done, various task tickets are grouped into stories based on the feature they represent.
 And as soon as a team member finished a task, he or she sends it to the customer for review.
 This way being able to alter and change course immediately.